Protect you and your family from the seasonal flu and COVID this Winter

-Vaccines will be administered after obtaining full informed consent with the discussion of risks and benefits of the vaccination in accordance to up-to-date information from ATAGI and the TGA and without a precaution or contraindication to COVID-19 vaccination.
+Vaccines will be administered after obtaining full informed consent with the discussion of risks and benefits of the vaccination in accordance to up-to-date information from ATAGI and the TGA and without a precaution or contraindication to a COVID-19 vaccination.

 Preparing for your vaccination appointment

 There are things you can do ahead of your COVID-19 vaccination to get ready and stay safe.

 - Make sure your Medicare details are correct.
 If you do not have a Medicare card, you can still get vaccinated